YCAyca/YCA_VG_AlexeyAB_darknet/README.md

 When typing multi threshold values, make sure to give the values in decreasing order. <br>
 You can use the command without -out or -out_folder if you dont want to obtain these outputs. <br>
 If you dont want to use multi threshold feauture but to determine one threshold value use -thresh xx command. <br>

+# Command descriptions of other features from base repos

+Use "detection test" for single image detection
+Use "detection batch" for multiple image detection.
+For that you should use "-in_folder imagepath" too.
+Use "-save_labels" for saving labels as yolo annotation files